shoui520/shoui520.github.io/docs/routine.md

 You can always go back to that one annoying part after you've read the good bits after all.

-If you want to of course.
+If you want to, of course.

 #### Take breaks!